harleydaves/GitTest/README.md

 ## Second line of Readme
 Author: Dave Spicer
 **This text is _extremely_ important**

-Testing merge to master without commit
+Testing merge to master without commit (this commnet should appear in a new paragraph...)